opnfv/vswitchperf/docs/userguides/quickstart.rst

 Executing Vanilla OVS tests
 ----------------------------
-If you have compiled all the variants of OVS in ''src/'' please skip step 1.

-1. Recompile src for Vanilla OVS testing
+1. If needed, recompile src for all OVS variants

 .. code-block:: console

      $ cd src
-     $ make cleanse
+     $ make distclean
-     $ make WITH_LINUX=/lib/modules/`uname -r`/build
+     $ make

 2. Update your ''10_custom.conf'' file to use the appropriate variables for Vanilla OVS: